Convention Awards

 Presented to the collegiate chapters demonstrating innovative solutions to chapter or Panhellenic opportunities or challenges and successfully executing initiatives for positive outcomes or improvement.

-BETA RHO
+BETA PHI

 Retention Excellence Award